B-UMMI/ReMatCh/README.md

 **combined_report.data_by_gene.*.tab**
 _combined_report.data_by_gene.first_run.\*.tab_ and _combined_report.data_by_gene.second_run.\*.tab_
 This file contains a report with gene (in columns) presence/absence and coverage depth for the different samples (in lines).
-In the case of genes being present (genes with at least `--minGeneCoverage` percentage of target reference gene sequence covered with `--minCovPresence` reads), the script will provide the mean target sequence coverage, otherwise will report "absent_" for genes not present.
+In the case of genes being present (genes with at least `--minGeneCoverage` percentage of target reference gene sequence covered with `--minCovPresence` reads and with at least `--minGeneIdentity` percentage identity of target reference gene sequence covered with `--minCovCall` reads), the script will provide the mean target sequence coverage, otherwise will report "absent_" for genes not present.
 In case of multiple alleles occurrence, if the frequency of the dominant allele is lower than `--minFrequencyDominantAllele` and the frequency of the most frequent minority allele is higher than 50% of the total of the minority alleles or is 50% but only 2 minority alleles exist, "multiAlleles_" will be reported.

 **cpu_information.*.cpu.txt** and **cpu_information.*.slurm.txt**